Evaluations made in Portuguese: the Lusophone space

 In all Lusophone countries, there are exceptional opportunities to strengthen evaluation activities, with governments playing a more active role in demanding and managing evaluations and using evidence.
 However, these countries must explore these opportunities within their considerably different political economy settings.
 Donors and partners can provide opportunities for learning through country-led support.

 In order to discuss this, a group of Lusophone M&E champions gathered at a roundtable to discuss “The road ahead for evaluation in the Lusophone world: resilience and action in critical times” during the 2018´s European Evaluation Society (EES) biannual conference in Thessaloniki.
-A summary of the findings is available here.
+A summer of the findings is available here.

 Language as the first barrier to credible evaluation in Lusophone Countries